MiG98789/String-Genetic-Algorithm/README.md

 Two classes, namely the `Population` class and `Citizen` class, were made for the purpose of this genetic algorithm.
 All the functions used are declared in the `Population` class, and defined in Population.cpp.

 #### Population
-The Population class defines the population that holds every citizen of a generation, where the population is defined as `std::vector<Citizen> Population;` in Population.h.
+The Population class defines the population that holds every citizen of a generation, where the population is defined as `std::vector<Citizen> Population` in Population.h.
 Some variables, such as `target` and `population_size` are defined in the default constructor to facilitate any modifications related to their values.

 #### Citizen